 KDI School is home to a vast student and alumni network that stretches across the world.
-There are over 3,600 Korean alumni members in government ministries, public organizations, private corporations, the finance sector, media corporations, and NGOs.
-The network is equally diverse with the international alumni made up of current and former students in key government ministries and departments in 137 countries.
+There are over 4,000 Korean alumni members in government ministries, public organizations, private corporations, the finance sector, media corporations, and NGOs.
+The network is equally diverse with the international alumni.
+The international alumni network is made up of over 2,700 people from 140 countries; those who are working in key government ministries and departments.
 Such an extensive network creates synergy and helps KDI School and its students build a unique and diverse support structure that provides mutual support in various fields.